Avriel Shull: Youth and education

 Born on February 9, 1931, Avriel Joy Christie was the daughter of Donald E. and Genevieve Christie of Carmel, Hamilton County, Indiana.
-At a young age the Christies recognized their daughter's talent for art.
-She became especially interested in clothing and interior design.
+At a young age, she became especially interested in clothing and interior design.
 After graduating from Carmel High School, she attended Butler University and the John Herron School of Art in Indianapolis, Indiana.
 She left school without earning a college degree and started her own commercial art business, Avriel Art Associates, in Indianapolis in 1948.
-Shull was a woman of "high energy and imagination".
 Within a few years, she had switched to architectural design.

 Career

-Following her marriage to Indianapolis newspaperman Richard K. Shull in 1951, the young, self-employed artist shifted her focus to building design and construction projects.
+Following her marriage to Indianapolis newspaperman Richard K. Shull in 1951, she shifted her focus to building design and construction projects.
 Even though she lacked formal architectural training, Shull launched Avriel, her architectural design and construction firm in Carmel, Indiana, and specialized in modern-style home designs.
+Shull was a self taught architect.
 By 1954 she had designed and supervised the construction of her first home, a project that launched her career as an architectural designer and builder.
 The "Golden Unicorn", a modern-style home in Carmel, was named after the unicorn installed on an exterior wall.